Cardiovascular - Case 2

 Social History

-- No history of tobacco, alcohol, or drug use
+- Denies smoking, alcohol, or recreational drug use

 Family History

-- No family history of sudden cardiac death, arrhythmias, or other heart conditions
+- No family history of sudden cardiac death or inherited arrhythmias

 Systems Review